satijakritik/fyp22068/README.md

 pip install -r requirements.txt
 ```

-## Running the simulator
+### Running the simulator

-Run the file `market-simulator.py` to start the simulator
+Run the file `market-simulator.py` in the market-simulator directory to start the simulator
 ```
 python market-simulator.py
 ```

+### Running the Reinforcement Learning model

+In the reinforcement-learning directory, run the reinforcement-learning.ipynb file using Jupyter Notebook.
+Run all the cells

+### Running the Microprice algorithm

+In the microprice directory, run the microprice.ipynb file using Jupyter Notebook.
+Run all the cells